Strategies

 • Establish a legislative task force to consider laws most poised to reduce roadway fatalities and serious injuries in Missouri.
 Consider:

-• A primary seat belt law for drivers and all passengers.
+• Primary seat belt law for all drivers and all passengers.

 • Increased fines and/or points for violating seat belt and child safety seat laws.

-• A hands-free law prohibiting all drivers from using handheld electronic devices.
+• A primary hands-free law prohibiting all drivers from using handheld electronic devices.

 • An all-rider helmet requirement for bicyclists and motorcyclists.